Aglamorousfortuneteller/QuestionarrieServer/readme.md

-# 🧠 QuestionarrieCognitiveTemplate
+# 🧠 QuestionarrieCognitiveServer

 ## Description (English)

-**Local template for a cognitive study questionnaire.**
+**Sever template for a cognitive study questionnaire.**
 This project is a lightweight web-based demo version, developed as a prototype during research work in a neuroscience and physiology lab (unnamed for anonymity).

 ### ✨ Features: